 How to Create Your Own Seller’s Net Sheet

 If you’re working for one of the larger franchises, then you will already likely have a decent seller’s net sheet in your closing package.
 If you don’t work for a brokerage that has their own net sheet or want something a little nicer to present to your clients, there are many options available.
-Here are some of the most popular ways Realtors are creating net sheets in 2017:
+Here are some of the most popular ways Real Estate Professionals are creating net sheets in 2017:

 Tips and Strategies from the Pros